Bonanno-Reuter regular black hole: quasi-resonances, grey-body factors and absorption cross-sections of a massive scalar field: Conclusions

 Our results show that increasing the mass of the field $\mu$ leads to a strong suppression of the damping rate and a systematic decrease of the real oscillation frequency.
 Extrapolation to larger $\mu$ indicates the onset of quasi-resonances --- extremely long-lived oscillations analogous to those found for massive fields in the classical Schwarzschild background.
 The WKB–Padé method and time-domain integration yield consistent results within a relative deviation of less than one percent in their common range of applicability, confirming the robustness of our numerical analysis.

 At late times, the time-domain profiles exhibit oscillatory tails with a power-law envelope distinct from the classical massless case.
+However, in order to be sure that this is a true asymptotic regime, analytical treatment is necessary to confirm this observation.
 The grey-body factors, computed via the WKB transmission formalism and verified through their correspondence with quasinormal data, demonstrate a pronounced dependence on the field’s mass: larger $\mu$ significantly suppresses low-frequency transmission and shifts the effective emission spectrum toward higher frequencies.
 This suppression directly reflects the increased height of the effective potential barrier caused by the mass term.
 The total absorption cross-section, obtained from the sum of partial multipole contributions, approaches the geometric-optics limit at high frequencies, while at low frequencies it is diminished by both quantum corrections and field mass.

 In the present work, our attention has been restricted to the fundamental quasinormal mode and, where applicable, to the first overtone — those parts of the spectrum for which the WKB method provides dependable accuracy.
 Nevertheless, the higher-overtone sector remains of considerable theoretical interest.
 Since these modes are highly sensisite to the changes of the metric in the vicinity of the event horizon~\cite{Konoplya:2022pbc,Stuchlik:2025ezz}, they are expected to be especially sensitive to the details of quantum modifications of the geometry and may exhibit a complex interplay with the quasi-resonant regime characteristic of massive fields.
 Capturing their behavior requires techniques that go beyond the WKB expansion or time-domain integration, such as the convergent Frobenius (Leaver) approach~\cite{Leaver:1985ax} or pseudo-spectral methods.
 A thorough investigation of this regime is deferred to future research.